Back to People

 What you should know before joining GIC

-People in GIC who thrive are consistently curious and self-driven, and prepared to adapt to changing situations.
+People who thrive in GIC are consistently curious and self-driven, and prepared to adapt to changing situations.
 The biggest hindrance to being able to adapt is being caught in echo chambers.
 I personally try to deal with this by finding perspectives from people whose ideas and experiences are very different from my own.
 Unrelated ideas can sometimes be surprising sources of inspiration and insight.